abhisek2004/Minor-Project-I-Heart-Failure/README.md

 ## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any improvements, suggestions, or bug reports.

 ## <img src="https://github.com/Meetjain1/wanderlust/assets/133582566/90f3930e-5a12-4a4e-8ac9-0dc7d5396adb" width="35" height="35"> Contribution

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.